kanaria69/Mainecoco/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## A steak pun is a rare medium well done.